[Opinion] A credible and accountable EU foreign service? Not yet

 Diverse interview panels, putting a hiring process on hold to identify a more diverse candidate pool as well as more concrete conversations with EU member states at political level regarding recruitment efforts could be practical steps in the right direction.

 The lack of women is not only an issue of numbers.
-Women look at foreign and security differently; it is crucial to get these perspectives to be considered when shaping policies.
+Women look at foreign and security policy differently; it is crucial to get these perspectives to be considered when shaping policies.
 And women have different access.

 For example, women's participation in CSDP missions and operations is important because it makes these missions more effective as they can access other segments of society.